rossabaker/northside/content/post/registration.md

 weight: 1
 ---

-Registration is now open for the Spring 2018 season.
-Registration closes on April 4.
-Register your children at by January 31 to save $10. <!--more-->
+Registration is closed for the Spring 2018 season.
+A very limited number of spots are open in select divisions.
+Please e-mail [webmaster@northside.com](mailto:webmaster@northside.com) for details.<!--more-->
 Registering more than one child?
 Receive a $5 discount for each sibling after the first!